BioSTEAMDevelopmentGroup/biosteam/README.rst

 References
 ----------
 ..
-[1] Cortes-Peña, Y.; Kumar, D.; Singh, V.; Guest, J. S. BioSTEAM: A Fast and Flexible Platform for the Design, Simulation, and Techno-Economic Analysis of Biorefineries under Uncertainty.
+[1] `Cortes-Peña et al. BioSTEAM: A Fast and Flexible Platform for the Design, Simulation, and Techno-Economic Analysis of Biorefineries under Uncertainty.
 ACS Sustainable Chem.
 Eng.
-2020. https://doi.org/10.1021/acssuschemeng.9b07040.
+2020. <https://doi.org/10.1021/acssuschemeng.9b07040>`__.